HaojHuang/Edge-Grasp-Network/SVM_LR_Classifier/README.md

 ### How to use
 - If want to load the existed model, please run the 'edge_grasper_dataset.py' directly.
-- If want to train the new dataset, please set the 'train' varient to 'False' at line 199 of 'edge_grasper_dataset.py'
+- If want to train the new model, please set the 'train' variable to 'False' at line 199 of 'edge_grasper_dataset.py'